China’s Virus Center Vows No Patient Unchecked as Cases Fall

 “We strongly urge U.S. citizens remaining in China to stay home as much as possible and limit contact with others, including large gatherings.
 Consider stocking up on food and other supplies to limit movement outside the home," the notice said.
 The U.S. previously flew out scores of its citizens on charter flights from Wuhan but does not have any further plans to do so, it said.

-Also on Wednesday, China said it was expelling three Wall Street Journal reporters over the headline for an opinion column which referred to the current virus outbreak in China and called the country the “Real Sick Man of Asia."
+China said it was expelling three Wall Street Journal reporters over a headline for an opinion column that referred to the current virus outbreak in China and called the country the “Real Sick Man of Asia."

 Long sensitive to its portrayal in global media, China has been pushing a narrative of transparency and tight control over the current outbreak, while emphasizing the sacrifices made by its health workers and ordinary citizens.